Introduction

 }

-You can supply the count as a foreign key in 2 ways, as a variable:
+You can supply the count as a foreign key in two ways, the first as a variable:

 {